 Targeted Probe & Educate (TPE)

 The Centers for Medicare and Medicaid Services have replaced the Progressive Correction Action or PCA with Targeted Probe & Educate or TPE.
-TPE is designed to give providers with the one-on-one assistance they need to reduce claim denials.
+The TPE program aims to assist healthcare providers in reducing claim denials and improving compliance through personalized one-on-one assistance.

 The goal of TPE is to help providers improve as quickly as possible.
 Medicare Administrative Contractors or MACs will work with them, in person to pinpoint errors and support in correcting them.
 Some of the most common errors that can be easily corrected include: